cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 ![[WhatsApp Image 2024-12-09 at 17.16.53.jpeg]]

-that allows the central element to communicate with the different elements of the optical network, to make control and management.
+That allows the central element to communicate with the different elements of the optical network, to make control and management.
 In this type of centralized architecture, when we say there is a client that make a connection request to the optical network, the connection request is actually performed through  toward the management element control and management element.
 So this is a connection request.
-When the client does the connection request it can specifies different.
-You know, parameters different performance that he wants to get. (the list of services that he wants to buy from the from the provider).
+When the client does the connection request it can specifies different parameters, different performance that he wants to get. (the list of services that he wants to buy from the from the provider).

 Client layers can specify to the optical layer the following services during lightpath setup:
 - the endpoints to interconnect